 Naismith Valley Park Trail (2+ mi. one way).
 There is a surprising variety of plant and wildlife along this trail in the heart of suburbia.
-The paved multipurpose path on the western boundary of the park which starts just south of Dillons on 23rd St. at 24th Street and Naismith and goes to 29th Terr.
+The paved multipurpose path on the western boundary of the park which starts just south of Dillons and Natural Grocers on 23rd St. at 24th Street and Naismith and goes to 29th Terr.
 The trail is maintained by Lawrence Parks and Recreation Dept. and follows the creek South from 23rd Street through both woodlands and fields.
 Green ash, American sycamore, wild black cherry, honey locust and shagbark hickory line the banks of the creek.
 Wild raspberry and riverbank grape hide cottontail rabbits and red squirrels.
 There is a rare green heron nest and bobwhite and cardinals are common.
-The trail now extends south past a small lake to 31st Street.
+The trail extends south past a small lake to 31st Street.
+Not recommended after sunset.

-Heatherwood Trail (.5 mi. one way).
-This short paved path goes from just east of Heathewood Dr. at Clinton Parkway north for one-half mile.
+Heatherwood Trail (0.5 mi. one way).
+This short paved path goes from just east of Heatherwood Dr. at Clinton Parkway north for one-half mile.
 It meanders through woods along a scenic creek.
-Eventually, the trail will be extended to the west campus of KU.
+Eventually, the trail will be extended through the west campus of KU to Bob Billings Parkway.
 Many families use this trail on weekends.
+Park in the church parking lot west of the creek and trailhead.

 Baldwin Creek Trail (1.5 miles).
-This paved trail is located on north Queens Road and will link up with cross country trails at Rock Chalk Park before continuing on to the SLT Hike and Bike Path.
-It winds along scenic Baldwin Creek.
-It will eventually become part of a 22-mile trail loop around the city.
+This paved trail links up with cross country trails at Rock Chalk Park before continuing on to the SLT Hike and Bike Path.
+It winds along scenic Baldwin Creek which has clear water.
+American sycamore and bur oak line the banks of the creek.
+It will eventually become part of a 22-mile Lawrence Loop around the city.
+Go 1.3 miles north from 6th St. on Queens Road.
+Park on one of the packed-earth pullouts east of the road.
+This trail is becoming increasingly popular.

 Northshore Trail (10 miles one way).
 The Northshore Trail can be classified as a superior hiking trail because of its length, scenery and proximity to Lawrence.
-Trailheads at Clinton Overlook area and Lake Henry (south of the Clinton Park Headquarters on a gravel road).
-The latter trailhead (going West) is the most scenic, but one must buy a park pass first.
+Trailheads at Clinton Overlook area, Lake Henry (south of the Clinton Park Headquarters) and the boat ramp at the far west end of the state park.
+The Lake Henry section (going West) is the most scenic, but one must buy a park pass first.
 Hikers and mountain bicyclists alike will enjoy the rolling wooded terrain along the shores of Clinton Lake.
 Follow the blue blazes (the white blazes wind back and forth off the blue trail).
 The trail ranges from smooth, easy grades to steep climbs and rocky stream crossings.
 The wooded hillside helps provide protection from the elements and a sense of solitude to hikers and birdwatchers.
 Watch out for fast mountain bikes-to ensure your safety step out of their way.
 There are lovely stands of oak-hickory upland forest.
 Other trees include American sycamore, red cedar, black walnut, and Osage orange.
 Bluebirds, bald eagle, and waterfowl can be seen on occasion.
+Ticks can be a problem during warm weather months.
 There is a resident herd of deer, and gray fox, beaver, and bobcat may also be seen at dusk.
 The well-used, earth-packed trail is maintained by the Kansas Trails Council and Kansas Dept. of Wildlife and Parks.
-Backpacking with primitive camping is permitted in all but the first mile.
-This trail forms a leg of the American Discovery Trail, the nation's first coast-to-coast trail.
+Backpacking with primitive camping is permitted in one location but restrooms and campgrounds are not far from the trail.
 There is a Skills Loop for bicycles at the far western end of the state park just north of the boat ramp.
 There is a daily or annual fee for cars entering Clinton State Park.